-Turkey: 5 more detained in nightclub massacre probe
+Turkey: 5 more detained in nightclub massacre investigation

-That would bring the number held in connection with the investigation to at least 21, and Turkish authorities still are believed to be on the hunt for the gunman who carried out the attack at the Reina nightclub.
+That would bring the number held in connection with the investigation to at least 21, and Turkish authorities still are believed to be on the hunt for the gunman who carried out the attack at the Reina nightclub in Instanbul.

 Details of where the latest detentions took place were not immediately available.

-ISIS had claimed responsibility for the attack in a statement posted to Twitter, but the claim cannot be independently verified by CNN.
+ISIS claimed responsibility for the attack in a statement posted to Twitter, but the claim cannot be independently verified by CNN.
 It boasted about the first major terrorist attack of 2017.

 Suspect seen in selfie video